-Let’s do some fall Pumpkin Fest decorating with Mini Pumpkins and Home Decor Items made with Island Batik Fabric.
+Let’s do some fall Pumpkin Fest decorating with a Mini Pumpkin or two and Home Decor Items made with Island Batik Fabric.

 One of the perks of blogging is learning.

-As I was writing this post, I discovered that my adorable Jack Be Little and We Be Little Pumpkins are not only:
+As I was writing this post, I discovered that my adorable Jack Be Little and Wee Be Little Pumpkins are not only:

 Adorable for decorating